rschristopher/ischristtrue.com/src/modern-views/free-will.md

-Even Christians (in all the various denominations) have debated this topic from the first century to the present.
+Even Christians (in all the various denominations) have debated this topic from the first century to the present day.
 They'll refer to *predestination* and often redefine *free will* to fit their nuanced theological interpretations.